Nature and people first

 • Division of Natural Resources

-Regional utilities have expressed interest in potentially purchasing services from the project and requested that the project begin the permitting process by applying for a Federal Energy Commission Preliminary Permit.
-Navajo Nation leadership were contacted for input and then Nature and People First applied for permits on Black Mesa on a wide area to give as many options as possible for the Navajo Nation, Chapters and local people as well as flexibility for such considerations as geology, biodiversity and cultural artifacts.
+Regional utilities have expressed interest in potentially purchasing services from the project and requested that the project begin the permitting process by applying for a Federal Energy Commission (FERC) Preliminary Permit.
+Navajo Nation leadership were contacted for input and authorization to apply for a FERC Preliminary Permit, then Nature and People First applied for a permit on Black Mesa on a wide area to give as many options as possible for the Navajo Nation, Chapters and local people as well as flexibility for such considerations as geology, biodiversity and cultural artifacts.
+As a result, the surface area specified in the Preliminary Permit Application for the project:

 The Chilchinbeto Chapter

 The Chilchinbeto Chapter has voted to support the Chilchinbeto Pumped Storage Hydropower Project to bring jobs and economic development to our Chapter and people.
-The project is anticipated to bring directly or indirectly 1,000 jobs during construction and 100 permanent jobs.
+The project is anticipated to bring in directly or indirectly 1,000 jobs during construction and 100 permanent jobs.
 For Chapter members living on Black Mesa, the project will improve the road to the top of Black Mesa which is frequently impassable.
-Just this winter a snowmobile was rented to bring a member food and medicine.
+During a recent winter, a snowmobile was rented to bring a Chilchinbeto member food and medicine.
+The project will also bring water on top of the Mesa that can help with grazing, farming, wildlife, or other needs for the community there.

 The project will make water available to all Chapter members.
-Once the project is complete, over 90% of the project's water infrastructure will be available for the Chapter and the Nation.
+Once the project is complete, most of the project's water infrastructure will be available for the Chapter and the Nation.
 The Chapter members living on Black Mesa will no longer have to drive 2 hours ... and only when the road is available ... to get water.
-The direct benefits of the road and water will come from the use of only about 100 acres on the mesa and 100 acres at the base of the mesa - less than the grazing area for two cows.
+The direct benefits of the road and water will come from the use of only about 400 to 500 acres on the mesa and 400 to 500 acres at the base of the mesa - less than the grazing area for four cows.
+It is important to note that currently, no grazing occurs on top of the Mesa.
+Therefore, the 400 to 500 acres on top of the Mesa will not have any impact on grazing.

 Importantly, the project follows the Diné teaching of ‘T’áá hwó’ ajít’éego’ self reliance or self determination.
 As President Nygren has said, “The Navajo Nation has always been an energy Nation, hands down.
 We don’t live next to Phoenix.
 We don’t live next to metropolitan areas.
 But what we do have is what we’ve always had, energy.
 Whether it’s oil and gas, whether it’s coal, solar, no other tribe can even match us.”